-Aims/Description: This unit will provide a practical introduction to techniques used for modelling and simulating dynamic natural systems.
+Aims/Description: This module will provide a practical introduction to techniques used for modelling and simulating dynamic natural systems.
 Many natural systems can be modelled appropriately using differential equations, or individual based methods.
-In this unit, students will explore and understand both modelling approaches.
-They will gain knowledge of the assumptions underlying these models, their limitations, and how they are derived.
-Students will learn how to simulate and explore the dynamics of computational models, using a variety of examples mostly drawn from natural systems.
-Students should be aware that there are limited places available on this course.
+In this module, you will explore and understand both modelling approaches.
+You will gain knowledge of the assumptions underlying these models, their limitations, and how they are derived.
+You will learn how to simulate and explore the dynamics of computational models, using a variety of examples mostly drawn from natural systems.
+You should be aware that there are limited places available on this course.

 Restrictions on availability: Prerequisites for this module are programming proficiency (preferably in MATLAB or Python) and A-level Mathematics (or equivalent).